AQT Cirq Tutorial

 print("installed cirq.")

-AQT supports Cirq as a third party software development kit and offers access to various quantum computing devices and simulators in the backend.
-Login to the AQT Gateway Portal to get a list of available devices.
+AQT supports Cirq as a third party software development kit and offers access to quantum computing devices and simulators in the backend.
+Visit www.aqt.eu to find available resources and information on how to get access to them.

-After the Cirq installation has finished successfully, you are ready to use different backends by the use of a token and the corresponding backend URL like in the following getting started tutorial.
+After the Cirq installation has finished successfully, you are ready to use the offline simulator or different backends through the use of an access token and the corresponding parameters, as in the following getting started tutorial.

 Use your AQT credentials